AllWorldIT/superethd/README.md

 devices.

 Features:
+- **Raw ethernet frame support:** Super Ethernet Tunnel works with raw ethernet frames and any ethernet protocol, ie. IPv4, IPv6, ARP, MPLS, VLANs (802.1q, 802.1ad) ... etc.
 - **Tunnel with virtually any modern MTU size:** Especially helpful in networks where MSS clamping is not possible either or the frames being transmitted are not TCP or even IP-based.
-- **Raw ethernet frame support:** Super Ethernet Tunnel works with raw ethernet frames and any ethernet protocol, ie. IPv4, IPv6, ARP, MPLS, VLANs ... etc.
+The inner layer 2 frames are supported up to sizes of 9218 bytes.
+-- **Full mesh support:** Automatic full mesh networking is supported by simply pointing Super Ethernet Tunnel to all nodes you wish to be added to the same layer 2 network.
+Full mesh networking additionally uses split horizon switching which prevents loops of traffic between nodes.
 - **Compression support:** Support is available for both LZ4 and ZSTD packet compression.
+Parallel compression of stream data is implemented when dealing with mulitple nodes.
 - **Packet stuffing:** Packet space is optimized by stuffing multiple payloads per packet and using stream compression to further improve compression ratios.
 - **IPv4 and IPv6 endpoints:** Both IPv4 and IPv6 endpints are supported.
-- **Multithreaded:** Super Ethernet Tunnel is multithreaded.
+- **Multithreaded:** Super Ethernet Tunnel is multithreaded and takes advantage of multiple cores scaling linearly depending on the number of nodes being connected.

 Requirements:
 - Modern Linux system.
+(GCC13.2+)
 - Fixed IP's on both sides of the tunnel.

 Wishlist:
-- **Full mesh support:** I would like to add automatic configuration of full mesh topologies, where any node can connect to any node and authenticate itself to the entire cluster allowing all nodes to communicate with eachother directly or part of a broadcast domain.
-This would allow for a fully dynamic virtual ethernet cloud.
 - **Node authentication support:** It would be nice if nodes could authenticate themselves to the remote node so static IP's both sides are not required.
-- **Better use of threads:** It is technically possible we can compress data in parallel, this would be a nice feature to add so we can bump up the compression level.
 - **Builtin web interface:** A builtin web interface would be amazing.
 - **RST documentation:** With additional features we'll need a proper site with RST based documentation.
 - **Add TCP support:** With TCP support we could probably implement a fully stream-based compression approach allowing the